Walk in the Spirit of Reconciliation

 We acknowledge that we are on the traditional and unceded territories of the Coast Salish peoples - the S’ólh Téméxw (Stó:lō) peoples, specifically sq̓əc̓iy̓aɁɬ təməxʷ (Katzie), Kwantlen, Leq’ á:mel, Màthexwi, Semiahmoo and Whonnock First Nations

-2026 Group Walks and Events - scroll down for details
+2026 Group Walks and Learning Sessions - scroll down for details

 • WALK